For the last few weeks I’ve been studying mindfulness.

 I think that when I try to do more than one thing at a time, I’m sending my body the message that my time is limited.
 Which means I should hurry, which means I should release stress hormones.
 Make sense?

 That’s another thing I’ve consciously stopped doing: Hurrying.
-Hurrying is such a stupid thing to do anyway, unless you’re actually missing a bus or late for a meeting or something.
+Hurrying is such a stupid thing to do anyway, unless you’re actually missing a plane or bus.

 What is hurry?